google/wireit/README.md

 ## Features

+- 🙂 Use the `npm run` commands you already know
-- ⛓️ Automatically run dependencies between your NPM scripts in parallel
+- ⛓️ Automatically run dependencies between npm scripts in parallel
-- 🥬 Check scripts for freshness, and skip them if they don't need to run
-- 👀 Watch any script to continuously re-run when files change
+- 👀 Watch any script and continuously re-run on changes
+- 🥬 Skip scripts that are already fresh
-- ♻️ Cache prior output locally, or remotely in your GitHub Actions
+- ♻️ Cache output locally and on GitHub Actions
 - 🛠️ Works with single packages, npm workspaces, and Lerna monorepos
-- 🙂 Use the `npm run` commands you already know

 ## Contents